Shinjuku, Tokyo – 33 Things To Do Guide + Photos 2025

 Hilton Tokyo Hotel

 Luxury 5 star hotel located in west Shinjuku, with indoor pool, sauna, fitness centre, salon, restaurants and a free shuttle to the train station.
-Check rates and availability for The Hilton Tokyo
+Check rates and availability on booking.com, expedia.com, agoda.com and trip.com

 Check out the best hotels in Shinjuku via Booking.com >